Wuchang: Fallen Feathers: Plot

-During the late Ming dynasty, the lands of Shu are devastated by warring factions and plagued by the Feathering.
+During the late Ming dynasty, the region of Shu is devastated by warring factions and plagued by the Feathering.
 This affliction erodes memory, induces madness, and initiates monstrous transformation.
-The female pirate Bai Wuchang returns to her homeland of Shu, since she seeks to resurrect her younger sister Bai Yu using a powerful ancient artifact.
-She possesses one of its remnants, the Ancient Chisel.
+The female pirate Bai Wuchang aims to resurrect her younger sister Bai Yu, so she returns to her homeland of Shu to find an ancient artifact capable of bringing her sister back.
+One of the artifact's remnants, the Ancient Chisel, is in her possession.

 Following a feathered monstrosity's rampage in Worship's Rise, Bai Wuchang becomes afflicted with the Feathering and loses her memory.
 She is found unconscious and taken to a cave near the Reverent Temple by the Taoist Xuanyangzi.
-Wuchang sets out for the Shu Sanctum, rumored to hold the knowledge needed to treat the disease.
-She reunites with He Youzai, her crewmate and companion in the quest to resurrect Bai Yu.
-Wuchang finds the Shu Sanctum in ruins and its remaining priest overtaken by the disease.
-She treks to the Tang Emperor's Palace and discovers the Jade Ancient Chisel within its complex.
-Honglan, the Commander of the Imperial Guard, stops and fights her.
-She realizes that Wuchang is descended from the Bai lineage, spares her, and takes the chisel.
+Wuchang sets out for the Shu Sanctum, rumored to hold the knowledge needed to treat the disease, but finds it in a state of neglect.
+She reunites with He Youzai, her crewmate and companion in the quest to revive Bai Yu.
+Wuchang treks to the Tang Emperor's Palace and discovers the Jade Ancient Chisel within the complex.
+Honglan, the Commander of the Imperial Guard, fights her and takes the chisel.

-Bai Wuchang and He Youzai pursue the Imperial Guard, who has the Jade Ancient Chisel, to Cloudspire.
+Bai Wuchang pursues the Imperial Guard, who has the Jade Ancient Chisel, to Cloudspire.
 Ming and rebel forces are engaged in conflict.
-Wuchang kills Huang Yan, the Madam of Snowfall Palace, and finds Honglan imprisoned within its complex.
-Previously, the Madam used the chisel to revive Fang Ling, a woman abducted and tormented to death, and turn her into a perfect bride, but the act changed her into a monstrous being instead.
-Wuchang kills her and retrieves the chisel.
-Fang Yao, mourning her elder sister Ling, departs with Youzai.
+Wuchang kills Huang Yan, the Madam of Snowfall Palace, in combat and finds Honglan imprisoned within the complex.
+Previously, the Madam used the chisel to revive Fang Ling, who was tortured to death, and turn her into a perfect bride, but the act changed her into a monstrosity.
+Wuchang kills Ling in combat and retrieves the chisel.
+Fang Yao mourns her elder sister Ling, but she may meet He Youzai and leave with him for other locations.